 - Will allowing this leak competitive or proprietary value?

-These are orthogonal concerns with different answers depending on the crawler.
+Search visibility risk and extraction risk are orthogonal concerns with different answers depending on the crawler.

 Search equity risk